dr-aryone/fortdox/README.md

 The testrunner can be run via `npm run integrationtest [-- [--register,--clean]]`.

+## Attachments and how the server handles them
+In previous versions of FortDox all attachments where simply sent as base64 encoded strings and stored in elasticsearch.
+This had its shortcommings and now we send files as multi part http request instead and by the magic of [multer](https://github.com/expressjs/multer) we stream them down to files on the file system.
+All uploaded files get a unique file name from multer and is placed in the folder assigned to the value `uploadPath` in `config.json`.
+Metadata about the files is still stored in elasticsearch and instead of the actual file, we store the path to the file instead.

+Probably, it already exists attachments conforming to the old way in elasticsearch.
+Thus, both the client and the server tries to handle this gracefully, but as consider this a warning that things migth break.
+If that happens, the _solution_ is to reupload the files.

 ## Debugging client app

 Debugging is done on the client through the Developer Tools (`cmd + alt + I` on Mac) in the Electron window.
 Simply insert a debugger statement `debugger;` to trigger the developer mode.
 React and Redux developer tools should be visible as tabs if they are correctly installed.